 Ca’ Salina is open daily from 9am – 7pm.
 Call in advance to book a tour and tasting.
 Tel. +39 0423 975296

-Just a few minutes drive from Ca’Salina is a charming small producer that specializes in Cartizze, the absolute best Prosecco money can buy.
+Just a few minutes drive from Ca’Salina is a charming small producer that specializes in Cartizze, the absolute best Prosecco in Italy that money can buy.
 The family has been cultivating their vineyards on the Cartizze hill by hand for over 60 years and just a few thousand bottles are produced each year.
 Cartizze is made from pure Prosecco grapes solely from the Cartizze hill and the sophisticated flavors are much more pleasing to my palate.

 What I particularly like about Garbara is that they are also an agriturismo with a lovely sun deck.
 You can order plates of salami and local cheese carefully selected to compliment their Prosecco.
 It makes the tasting relaxing and you want to linger for the breathtaking views.